-Mrs. Eshelbrenner and Mrs. Lee teach third grade.
+Mrs. Eshelbrenner and Ms. Simpson teach third grade.
 Each classroom teacher leads the instruction in academic subjects in her classroom.
 Reading and math specialists may also work with individuals or small groups of students when needed.

 The third grade reading program uses a combination of phonetic-based instruction and a sight word program.
 Reading is taught in a whole-group, small group or one-to-one setting.
 Phonics is taught through the Lindamood-Bell program and the SPIRE program.
 The SRA basic reading series, Scott-Foresman My Sidewalks on Reading Street, and novel studies are used in reading instruction.
 Third grade is the year when the students begin to make the transition from learning to read into reading to learn.
 All students receive reading fluency training with a reading specialist.